 ‘Utilize hanging decorations such as wreaths, garlands and wall hangings inside to help add a festive element to blank wall space,’ suggests the team at JYSK (opens in new tab).

-Green has been a huge trend among paint colors over the last year or so – but as well as conveying spring-like freshness, Christmas foliage ideas are also a fabulous base for festive decorations.
+Green room ideas have been a huge trend among paint colors over the last year or so – but as well as conveying spring-like freshness, Christmas foliage ideas are also a fabulous base for festive decorations.
 If you’ve recently gone green, consider building on it with more verdant tones from organic sources.

 ‘Sage is a gentle shade, and at Christmas it pairs wonderfully with natural foliage,’ says Sloan.
 ‘For an extra magical touch, apply gilding wax to the edge of the branches and leaves.
 It’s a cost-effective way to breathe fresh life into your traditional wreath.’